News & Events

 Cocktail: “As Luck Wood Have It” (Woodford Reserve, rosemary, almond, lime)

 Cocktail: “Woodford Palmer” (Woodford Reserve, lemonade, iced tea)

 Cocktail: “The Colonel” (Woodford Reserve, Amaro Nonino, sweet basil, black tea, lemon)

 Red Tail Ridge Winery: Good Karma

 Red Tail Ridge Winery is proud to support Foodlink by doing what they do best, making wine.
-10% of the profits from their Good Karma wine goes to Foodlink.
+Ten percent of the profits from their Good Karma wine goes to Foodlink.

 Festival of Food